martyjs/marty/docs/_guides/flux/index.md

 }
 {% endsample %}

 As your application grows you start to find that there is a lot of boilerplate code to get views to listen to stores.
-[State mixins]({% url /guides/state-mixin/index.html %}) are our solution to this problem.
-State mixins manage listening to stores for you as well as providing a simpler API to implement:
+[Containers]({% url /guides/containers/index.html %}) are our solution to this problem.
+Containers manage listening to stores for you as well as providing a simpler API to implement:

 {% sample %}
 classic